 Besides good planning, logistics, food, and good equipment, packing a backpack and carrying essential things play a key role in the success of an expedition.

-Criterion For Kinner Kailash Circuit Of Kinnaur.
+Are You A Match For Kinner Kailash Circuit Trek?

 You must have done at least one high altitude trek before.
 Those who do not have the requisite trek experience of high altitude passes should not apply.